What is Malabsorptive Bariatric Surgery?

 What Are Some Examples of Gastric Bypass Surgeries?

-Roux-en-Y Gastric Bypass (RYGBP) Surgery is the most popular bariatric procedure.
-The procedure works by combining both restrictive and malabsorptive aspects.
+Roux-en-Y Gastric Bypass (RYGBP) surgery is the most popular bariatric procedure.
+The procedure works by reducing the size of the stomach and rerouting the digestive process.

-The malabsorptive aspect of gastric bypass surgery is achieved by dividing your small intestine at a specified position.
+The malabsorptive aspect of bariatric surgery is achieved by dividing your small intestine at a specified position.
 This forms a shape resembling a “Y.” The lower part of your intestine is connected to the upper section of your stomach created earlier.
-This allows food to bypass the upper portion of the small intestine, reducing absorption.
+This allows food to bypass the upper portion of the small intestine, reducing absorption

 How Does BPD Surgery Compare to RYGBP Surgery?